fonsecapeter/Glia/docs/api-endpoints.md

 - `PATCH /api/questions/questionId/answers/:id`
 - `DELETE /api/questions/questionId/answers/:id`

-### Tags

-- A question's tags will be included in the question show template
-- `GET /api/tags`
-  - includes query param for typeahead suggestions
-- `POST /api/questions/:question_id/tags`: add tag to question by name
-  - if question doesn't already exist, it will be created
-- `DELETE /api/questions/:question_id/tags/:tag_name`: remove tag from question by name

 ### Topics

-- A question's tags will be included in the question show template
+- A question's topics will be included in the question detail component
+  - from `GET /api/questions/:id`
-- `GET /api/tags`
+- `GET /api/topics`
   - includes query param for typeahead suggestions
-- `POST /api/questions/:question_id/tags`: add tag to question by name
+- `POST /api/questions/:question_id/topic`: add tag to question by name
-  - if question doesn't already exist, it will be created
+  - if topic doesn't already exist, it will be created
-- `DELETE /api/questions/:question_id/tags/:tag_name`: remove tag from question by name
+- `DELETE /api/questions/:question_id/tags/:topic`: remove topic from question by name